 - what services are to be provided to meet the child’s protection and care needs and to promote the child’s future wellbeing

-Child Safety should encourage and facilitate the involvement of the following people in the meeting:
+The family group meeting convenor should encourage and facilitate the involvement of the following people in the meeting:

-- the child if appropriate
+- the child, if appropriate

 - the child’s parents

 - other appropriate members of the child’s family group who the convenor considers likely to make a useful contribution to the plan’s development at the meeting

 - other people the child has a significant relationship with

 - any legal representative of the child

-A case plan must be reviewed at least every six months (s 51V Child Protection Act), unless the child has a long-term guardian (other than Child Safety), is to be given an opportunity at least once every 12 months to make comments or queries, or ask for a review of their case plan.
+A child who has a long-term guardian (other than Child Safety), is to be given an opportunity at least once every 12 months to make comments or queries, or ask for a review of their case plan.
 The child, a parent or long-term guardian at any time may ask Child Safety to review the case plan.
 If the child is subject to a permanent care order, the child or the permanent guardian may ask Child Safety to review the case plan.
 Child Safety may then decide not to review the plan if the child’s circumstances have not changed significantly since the plan was finalised, or if Child Safety is satisfied that it would not be appropriate in all the circumstances.
 Otherwise, it must review the plan.
 The decision not to review a plan is a reviewable decision, and Child Safety is required to give a written notice.